In Sarasota, Florida, City Employees Transition to GIS Fieldwork during COVID-19 Pandemic

 Training City Staff on GPS and GIS While Social Distancing

-Rockwell chose Collector for ArcGIS as the data collection app.
+Rockwell chose ArcGIS Collector as the data collection app.
 The app, included in the city's Esri ELA, offers a variety of helpful features.
 It works in an offline mode, or disconnected environments, allowing staff to use the city's legacy iPhones and simply sync their collected data at the end of each day via Wi-Fi.
-Collector for ArcGIS also enabled Rockwell to set a three-feet accuracy threshold for asset locations.
+ArcGIS Collector also enabled Rockwell to set a three-feet accuracy threshold for asset locations.
 Fieldworkers could take pictures of assets and at the same time update existing data rather than collect it from scratch.

 Rockwell set up the 14 data collection kits in his living room.
-Each kit consisted of an iPhone loaded with Collector for ArcGIS, the city's mobile device manager (MDM) software for security, a range pole, and the Eos Arrow 100 GNSS receiver.
+Each kit consisted of an iPhone loaded with ArcGIS Collector, the city's mobile device manager (MDM) software for security, a range pole, and the Eos Arrow 100 GNSS receiver.
 The next day, Rockwell met five city employees at the City Hall parking lot for the first group training.

 Training a Field Crew in the Middle of a Crisis